How much money do you need in retirement?

 How long will my retirement savings last?

-Of course, these are just some of the critical questions to answer.
-But putting a plan place now, and building a budget for your future, can help you prepare for what’s to come later.
-On average, a 65-year-old man today can expect to live until 84 while a 65-year-old woman can expect to live until 86.1 So, when you’re ready to move to your next phase, you’ll want to have enough socked away to last at least two decades.
+On average, a 65-year-old man today can expect to live until 84 while a 65-year-old woman can expect to live until 86.1 So, when you’re thinking about retirement, you’ll want to keep average life expectancies in mind and have enough socked away to last at least two decades.

 How do I know if I’m on the right path?